-Tucked between the Aegean and Ionian Seas, this cradle of Western civilization offers more than what meets the eye.
+Tucked between the Aegean and Ionian Seas, Greece—the cradle of Western civilization—offers more than what meets the eye.
 It is a nation steeped in art, culture and history, a product of myths and facts, an exquisite example of the aftermath of volcanic eruptions, a land battling economic crises, and the home of a proud and welcoming people.

 We spent roughly three days in Athens, two in Delphi, three in Milos and Santorini each, and two days in Corfu.

-The vibrant capital of Greece, Athens offered what I can describe as the best way to start a vacation.
+The vibrant capital of Greece, Athens offers the best way to start a vacation.
 With quiet suburbs and parks, lively streets and bars, rich architecture, several museums, and excellent transport, Athens seems to have all the requisites for the perfect city.

 A village in Central Greece surrounded by high-reaching mountains, lush cypress and fruit-laden olive trees, Delphi is ideal for escaping city views, and to lose oneself in the colourful past of the Greeks.
 The weather is crisp and cool, the food a delight for gastronomes, the Temple of Apollo and the Temple of Athena Pronaia a testament to why Delphi was considered the navel of the ancient world, and the Delphi Museum a bang for every euro spent there.

 Take the morning bus from the KTEL Bus Terminal at Athens, and enjoy the enroute scenery, appreciating the contrast between bold and flashy Athens, and picturesque and quiet Delphi.

 Things To Do

 • Spend a day walking to the ancient sites and the museum, and drink in the sights and sounds of a village so simple and beautiful it makes you sigh.